Regional Control Strategies for a Spatiotemporal SQEIAR Epidemic Model: Application to COVID-19: Existence of solutions

 Moreover, $y_1, \ldots, y_6$ are positives and uniformly bounded in $\mathbb{L}^{\infty}(\Omega_\tau)$.
 There exists $C > 0$, independent of $(u, v)$, such that for $i = 1, \ldots, 6$,

-\end{theorem} \begin{proof} The function \( F \) is not defined on the entire space \( H \), which means that equation 2 is not well-defined on the space \( H \).
+\end{theorem} \begin{proof} The function \( F \) is not defined on the entire space \( H \), which means that equation \eqref{equation 2} is not well-defined on the space \( H \).
+Then, we cannot apply directly Theorem \ref{pazy_thm}.
 Therefore, the truncation technique is applied.
 Specifically, the truncation procedure is applied to function \( F \).
 For simplicity, consider a function \( G \) and any positive integer \( m \).
-Define the sets
+Define the sets:

 Further, define the truncation form of the function $G(t, z)$, denoted by $G^m(t, z)$, as